 Are unemployment payments allowable costs to a BWSR grant?

 Funds reserved for unemployment and not actually paid out are not allowable.
 Paid unemployment insurance may be classified as a facilities cost; depending on work assignment, the unemployment payment can be a direct or indirect cost.

 How can a grantee account for the payout of severance, vacation and sick leave when an employee leaves employment?

-If accrued leave costs are included in the billing rate, severance pay cannot be included in facilities and administrative costs.
-If actual leave costs were used in the billing rate, then pay-out of severance can be handled in one of two ways:
+If accrued leave costs are included in the billing rate, severance pay cannot be included in facilities costs.
+If actual leave costs (not applicable to accrued leave) were used in the billing rate, then pay-out of severance can be handled in one of two ways:

 If the employee’s work was concentrated on a few grants and grant programs, the payout should be allocated across those grants.

 If the employee was employed for a long period of time and worked on many grants and grant programs, the payout for vacation and sick leave may be included as a facilities cost and included in the billing rate or indirect cost allocation.

 What type of documentation should a fiscal agent obtain from a grant recipient when managing a BWSR grant?